KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/some-keqing-mechanics)

 **Finding:**
 Keqing's Elemental Skill is comprised of the hurling a Lightning Stiletto and the accompanying action she does (if any) after hurling it.
-The act of hurling the Stiletto places a Mark on the spot hit, but does not generate any particle.
+The act of hurling the Stiletto places a Mark on the spot hit, but does not generate any Particle.

-Keqing can generate particles from her Elemental Skill if she uses:
+Keqing can generate Particles from her Elemental Skill if she uses:

 1. Stellar Restoration (E) again, therefore teleporting to the location of the Mark and performing a slash attack
 2. Or a Charged Attack (CA) to ignite a series of thundering cuts at the Mark's location.

-Both of these actions produce particles at Keqing's location, rather than the target location.
+Both of these actions produce Particles at Keqing's location, rather than the target location.

 **Evidence:**
 [YouTube](https://youtu.be/pLs4xDU8dEc): Just Keqing spamming E.

 **Significance:**
-Her particle generation is locked behind the second parts of her Skill.
-Either action can produce particles.
-If she fails to use E or CA before the Mark expires, she will not generate any particle from her Skill.
+Her Particle generation is locked behind the second parts of her Skill.
+Either action can produce Particles.
+If she fails to use E or CA before the Mark expires, she will not generate any Particle from her Skill.

 ### Aiming and releasing E too fast can transform it into a Press E effect